Senegal President Faye appoints ally Sonko as prime minister

 Sonko, an opponent of former President Macky Sall, is popular among the West African nation’s youth but was barred from the March 24 presidential election due to a defamation conviction.
 He denied any wrongdoing.

-Campaigning jointly under the slogan “Diomaye is Sonko,” Sonko urged supporters to vote for his top lieutenant, Faye, who ultimately won with over 54% of the vote in the first round.
+Campaigning jointly under the slogan “Diomaye is Sonko,” Sonko urged supporters to vote for his top lieutenant, Diomaye, who ultimately won with over 54% of the vote in the first round.

-Abductions at Nigerian schools were first carried out by jihadist group Boko Haram, which seized 276 students from a girls school in Chibok in northerneastern Borno State a decade ago.

 Speaking after his appointment, Sonko said he would present Faye with a full list of proposed ministerial appointments for his approval.